This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 The Security Camera Features is not available in the Lite Plan.

-The network section includes a number of tools that help analyse the network to which the Agent is connected.
+The Network Performance section includes a number of tools that help analyse the network to which the Agent is connected.

 The Info tab displays handy information such as the public (Internet-facing) IP address, network gateway, DNS and DHCP server.